ibm-cloud-docs/containers/cs_uc_health.md

 **Step 2: Use secure and performant compute**
 * ML apps that require higher-performing compute are hosted on {{site.data.keyword.containerlong_notm}} on Bare Metal.
 This ML cluster is centralized, so each regional cluster doesn't have the expense of bare metal workers; Kubernetes deployments are easier too.
-* Vulnerability Advisor provides image, policy, container, and packaging scanning vulnerability scanning, for known malware.
+* Vulnerability Advisor provides image, policy, container, and packaging scanning vulnerability scanning.

 **Step 3: Ensure global availability**
 * After Developers build and test the apps in their Development and Test clusters, they use the IBM CI/CD toolchains to deploy apps into clusters across the globe.